 The Himalayas are truly one of the most amazing ecosystems on our planet.
 But danger lurks in the form of landslides that routinely wreak havoc in the hilly terrains.
 Landslides affect 15% of India’s land area which is around 0.49 million sq km.
 It is estimated that 42% of all landslide-prone areas in the country fall in north-east Himalayas, especially Darjeeling and Sikkim regions.
 Every disaster leads to massive loss of life and property, especially agricultural land.

-Studies on the hilly regions have turned international spotlight on the hysteria of urbanisation and its increasing impact on socio-economic activities.
-This calls for better understanding of landslides, estimation of their occurrence potential (or modeling), and formulation of strategies to minimise the impact.
+Studies on the hilly regions have turned international spotlight on the hysteria of urbanization and its increasing impact on socio-economic activities.
+This calls for better understanding of landslides, estimation of their occurrence potential (or modeling), and formulation of strategies to minimize the impact.

 Some of the recent studies on Darjeeling-Sikkim Himalayas have largely looked at severity zonation, identifying rainfall thresholds and other related aspects.
 However, need for a comprehensive study of the entire region of Kalimpong has been largely left unattended.